MarkPinsker/23-Conjecture/README.md

 ## How to run
 1. Download the file SumOf2SquaresAnd2Cubes.py and params.txt into a windows file.

+2. Install bitarray using pip ( Python install package) If you are using py
+      C:\Users\Mark>py -m ensurepip --upgrade
+      Looking in links: c:\Users\Mark\AppData\Local\Temp\tmp8yul8agr
+      Requirement already satisfied: pip in c:\users\mark\appdata\local\programs\python\python312\lib\site-packages (24.0)

+      C:\Users\Mark>python -m pip install bitarray
+      Collecting bitarray
+        Downloading bitarray-2.9.2-cp312-cp312-win_amd64.whl.metadata (35 kB)
+      Downloading bitarray-2.9.2-cp312-cp312-win_amd64.whl (126 kB)
+         ---------------------------------------- 126.2/126.2 kB 1.9 MB/s eta 0:00:00
+      Installing collected packages: bitarray
+      Successfully installed bitarray-2.9.2

+   If you are using pypy
+        Looking in links: c:\Users\Mark\AppData\Local\Temp\tmpf2g0sxwt
+      Processing c:\users\mark\appdata\local\temp\tmpf2g0sxwt\setuptools-65.5.0-py3-none-any.whl
+      Processing c:\users\mark\appdata\local\temp\tmpf2g0sxwt\pip-23.0.1-py3-none-any.whl
+      Installing collected packages: setuptools, pip
+        WARNING: The scripts pip3.10.exe and pip3.exe are installed in 'C:\Users\Mark\Downloads\pypy3.10-v7.3.15-win64\pypy3.10-v7.3.15-win64\Scripts' which is not on PATH.
+        Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.
+      Successfully installed pip-23.0.1 setuptools-65.5.0

+      C:\Users\Mark\Downloads\pypy3.10-v7.3.15-win64\pypy3.10-v7.3.15-win64>pypy -m pip install bitarray
+      Collecting bitarray
+        Downloading bitarray-2.9.2-pp310-pypy310_pp73-win_amd64.whl (126 kB)
+           ---------------------------------------- 126.5/126.5 kB 7.3 MB/s eta 0:00:00
+      Installing collected packages: bitarray
+      Successfully installed bitarray-2.9.2

+      [notice] A new release of pip is available: 23.0.1 -> 24.0 [notice] To update, run: pypy.exe -m pip install --upgrade pip

+      C:\Users\Mark\Downloads\pypy3.10-v7.3.15-win64\pypy3.10-v7.3.15-win64>pypy.exe -m pip install --upgrade pip
+      Requirement already satisfied: pip in c:\users\mark\downloads\pypy3.10-v7.3.15-win64\pypy3.10-v7.3.15-win64\lib\site-packages (23.0.1)
+      Collecting pip
+        Downloading pip-24.0-py3-none-any.whl (2.1 MB)
+           ---------------------------------------- 2.1/2.1 MB 10.3 MB/s eta 0:00:00
+      Installing collected packages: pip
+        Attempting uninstall: pip
+          Found existing installation: pip 23.0.1
+          Uninstalling pip-23.0.1:
+            Successfully uninstalled pip-23.0.1
+        WARNING: The scripts pip.exe, pip3.10.exe and pip3.exe are installed in 'C:\Users\Mark\Downloads\pypy3.10-v7.3.15-win64\pypy3.10-v7.3.15-win64\Scripts' which is not on PATH.
+        Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.

-2. Edit the parameter file in notepad.
+3. Edit the parameter file in notepad.
 The three rows mean:-

-   2.1.
+   3.1.
 First square root of n to be calculated.

-   2.2.
+   3.2.
 Last square root of n to be calculated.
 Note that this initially uses memory in proportion to twice its value.

-   2.3.
+   3.3.
 Maximum value of z that is checked.
 Note that this uses memory in proportion to the cube of this value.
 30 is sufficient for n up to a million and 200 is sufficient for n up to 83 billion.
 300 is sufficient for up to 3,209,056,635,456.

 4. In command prompt
    py SumOf2SquaresAnd2Cubes.py params.txt